 Zimmer Holdings Inc. Devices

 In July 2008, Zimmer ceased marketing and distribution for one of its all-metal hip implants, the Durom Cup.
-Zimmer designed this product for young and healthy patients who require durable and long-lasting implants, but far too many devices failed within a few years.
+Zimmer designed this product for young and healthy patients who require durable and long-lasting implants, but far too many of the devices failed within a few years.
 Zimmer recalled the Durom Cup, stating that the technical instructions given to surgeons were inadequate.

 One orthopedic surgeon observed NexGen knee failure in 9 percent of 100 patients studied, which caused pain, looseness and often required revision surgery to have the device replaced.